zawthanoo/spring-rest-kubernetes/README.md

 Before setup, we need to prepare to login [circle](https://circleci.com/vcs-authorize/) with `git` account.

 1. Go `Add PROJECTS`
-2. Chose you desired project and `setup or follow prject`
+2. Chose you desired project and `setup or follow project`
 3. Prepare environment varaible in project setting.
 The variable are use in `config.yml`.
 If you don't want to put credentials info in `config.yml`, use environment variables.
 Eg:,

    - CIRCLE_PROJECT_REPONAME : www.docker-hube.com